don-v/JSBooks/EloquentJS_3rdEd/P1_Language/09_RegularExpressions/notes/09_RegularExpressions.md

 So the match *backtracks*.
 When entering a branch, it remembers its current position (in this case, at the start of the string, just past the first boundary box in the diagram) so that it can go back and try another branch if the current one does not work out.
-For the string "103", after encountering the `3` character, the matcher starts trying the branch for hexadecimal numbers, ...
+For the string `"103"`, after encountering the `3` character, the matcher starts trying the branch for hexadecimal numbers, which fails again because there is no `h` after the number.
+It then tries the decimal number branch.
+This one fits, and a match is reported after all.

+The matcher stops as soon as it finds a full match.
+This means that if multiple branches could potentially match a string, only the first one (ordered by where the branhes appear in the regular expression) is used.

+Backtracking also happens for repitition operators like `+` and `*`.
+If one matches `/^.*x/` against `"abcxe"`, the `.*` part will first try to consume the whole string.
+The engine will then realize that it needs an `x` to match the pattern.
+Since there is no `x` past the end of the string, the star operator tries to match one character less.
+But the matcher doesn't find an `x` after `abcx` either, so it backtracks again, matching the start operator to just `abc`. *Now* it finds an `x` where it needs it and reports a successful match form positions `0` to `4`.

+It is possible to write regular expression that will do a *lot* of backgracking.
+This problem occurs when a pattern can match a piece of input in many different ways. ...

 <!-- HERE -- backtracking -->